 - Kenya university scholarship program for girls who would otherwise be unable to attend due to financial need. (https://ties.charity/projects/kenya-university-scholarships-pilot-program-2021/)

-In late 2021, Viaduct Foundation gave additional funding to TIES so that they may continue the projects above, and initiate new projects in 2022.
+In late 2021, Viaduct Foundation gave additional funding to TIES to continue the projects above, and initiate new projects in 2022.
 Funding for TIES is expected to continue in subsequent years.